7 Debt Investment Options Which Give Decent Returns in India – 2023

 Returns: Moderate – high returns

-Sukanya Samriddhi Yojana is a debt investment instrument that offers fixed returns.
-The scheme aims to support the needs of a girl child financially.
+Sukanya Samriddhi Yojana is a debt investment instrument that offers fixed returns and aims to financially support the needs of a girl child.

 Investors can invest a minimum of INR 250 and a maximum of INR 1.5 lakhs in the system.
 The scheme allows withdrawals for the higher education of the account holder to meet their child’s educational expenses.